72nd/fuzzlecheck-linux/README.md

 - `APPLICATIONS_FOLDER`.
 Path to the applications folder where the `fuzzlecheck.desktop` will be created.
 Defaults to `~/.local/share/applications/`.
 - `ICONS_HICOLOR_FOLDER`.
 Path to the location of the hicolor icon folder.
 Defaults to `~/.local/share/icons/hicolor/`
 - `GTK_THEME`.
 Some GTK dark-themes clash with the interface of Fuzzlecheck if the constant isn't empty the application will be started with the given theme.
 Defaults to `Adwaita`.
+- `JAVA_EXECUTABLE`.
+Path to the `java` executable for running the application.
+As Fuzzlecheck relies on JRE 8 (see above) you may specify this to the JRE 8 executable.
+Defaults to `/usr/lib/jvm/jre-1.8.0/bin/java`

 Then run the script with the path to the Fuzzlecheck dmg image.